JBShady/COD5-Remastered/README.md

 ## Change Notes

 ### General
-* Added all zombie mode achievements that were on the console version, all tracked through player stats, available on the main menu, and will display a completion notification with sound, an image, and text
-* All maps now use the same (more optimized) zombie spawning formula as Der Riese, fixing the unbalanced 24-limit on solo.
+* All maps now use the same (more optimized) zombie spawning formula as Der Riese except for the first few rounds of co-op on Verrückt, fixing the unbalanced 24-limit on solo.
 Togglable with the new "Gametype" setting in Game Options.
 * All maps now make use of improved scripting and bug fixes that were only added into the later DLCs.
-* AI no longer pushes, creating a "grabbing" effect where touching zombies slowed the player down.
-Togglable with the new "Enemy Pushing" setting in Game Options.
+* AI no longer pushes, removing the "grabbing" effect where zombies slowed the player down.
+Togglable with the new "Enemy Grabbing" setting in Game Options.
-* Spectators can switch to 1st person by holding down the melee button, similar to the console version.
+* Added all zombiemode achievements that were on the console version (as well as custom achievements for maps that didn't have them) complete with notifications, sounds, icons, and a menu.
+* Added stats tracking based on the console version for achievements, personal records, time played, rank, and other miscellaneous stats on a per-map basis that save to the player's profile.
+* Purchase sounds that previously played on triggers now play on the player/object itself to prevent potential entity sound bugs
 * Upscaled wood board texture by 2x to appear slightly less blurry.
+* Game over music fades properly in co-op
 * Cheats disabled by default

 ### Player
 * Player now spawns as a random character in solo
 * All characters now use historically accurate starting pistols and hand viewmodels that match their corresponding player model, all using assets from elsewhere in the game
+* Spectators can easily switch to 1st person with proper HUD messages as seen on the console version.
+* Increased backwards and sideways movement speed to match closer to the console version.
 * FOV does not reset upon map restart, map reload, teleporting, or respawning.
-* Increased backwards and sideways movement speed to match closer to the console version.
-* Splash damage has been rebalanced and is equal on all maps.
+* Splash damage has been rebalanced and is equal on all maps and across any # of players.
 Explosives damage deals differing radius damage depending on impact type and proximity.
 * Fall damage no longer gives shellshock effect unless fall damage takes more than 30% of your health
 * Fall damage occurs after 150 units instead of 200 units, similar to future Call of Duties that all use 128 units as the baseline.
-* Added weapon bobbing like future Call of Duties, weapons no longer just lower while walking
+* Added weapon bobbing and crawl bobbing like future Call of Duties, weapons no longer just lower while walking
+* Added cut sound effect when player lands on the ground after jumping
+* Slightly increased footstep volume
 * Players drop their hands onto the ground when dying as the Game Over screen appears, using an animation ported from Black Ops II
 * Fixed clientside sounds and effects from looping or playing at different speeds depending on the client's FPS
-* Fixed player being able to pull out equipment while drinking perks or purchasing the Bowie Knife
+* Fixed player being able to pull out equipment while drinking pe3rks or purchasing the Bowie Knife
 * Fixed voiceover categories played with a delay having the ability to overlap with other lines
-* Fixed redscreen breaking after bleeding out & respawning
+* Fixed red screen breaking after bleeding out & respawning
 * Fixed crashes from being able to purchase things while falling down when dying
 * Player no longer receives a free Colt when they have no weapons, instead the screen is just blank like future zombie games.
 * Voiceover interactions disabled on a player size of 1 to fix character responses sometimes playing in solo